yoomin53/Tiktok-and-Fashion/README.md

-# Tiktok-and-Fashion-
+# Tiktok-and-Fashion

-this project scrapes data from Tiktok and finds its influence in fashion trends.
+### this project scrapes data from Tiktok and finds its influence in fashion trend.

+This project explores the commercial viability of TikTok driven fashion trends.
+As one of the most powerful platforms in shaping fashion culture, TikTok regularly launches aesthetics that dominate social feeds.
+We asked ourselves how many of these trends go beyond virality and influence what we actually wear?
+Over a 4 month period, the project tracked major fashion trends from 2023~2024 including Quiet Luxury, Barbiecore, Tomato Girl, Mermaidcore, Blokecore, and Coastal Cowgirl.

 <p align="center">
     <img src="./assets/readme/tiktokflowchart.drawio.png" width="750"/>